kellys1210/Chess-Variant/README.md

 # Chess Game

-This is a simple implementation of a chess game in Python.
+This is a simple implementation of a variant of a chess game in Python.

 ## Overview